damianmochocki4/entsorgung/README.md

 1. Output file is created in the script's directory, using the following naming convention "LATUS_enviaTEL_ERZ_Reporting_Entsorgungen_Tabelle_für_PBI_{DDMMYYYY}.xlsx".
+2. Input file is selected with a pop-up window.
-2. Input worksheet has to be in the first position on the left.
+3. Input worksheet has to be in the first position on the left.
-3. The script begins execution from row 7 in the input file.
+4. The script begins execution from row 7 in the input file.
-4. Whenever there is a value in column D other than "Gesamt", it copies values from that row to the output from columns:
+5. Whenever there is a value in column D other than "Gesamt", it copies values from that row to the output from columns:
 - Kategoriegruppe - column "B" (variable is reassigned if there is a change in value),
 - Lagerplatz - column "D",
 - Haufwerk - column "E",